Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Experiments illustrating the respiration of germinating seeds; breathing of roots; detection of carbon dioxide in exhaled air.

 Topic 2.3.
-Movement of substances in the body (2 h)
+Movement of substances in the body (2 hours)

-Transport of substances in the body, its significance.
-The movement of substances in the plant.
-Features of the structure of plant organs that provide the process of transfer of substances.
+The transfer of substances in the body, its significance.
+Movement of substances in a plant.
+Features of the structure of plant organs that ensure the process of transfer of substances.
 Features of the transfer of substances in animal organisms.
 Circulatory system, its structure and functions.
 Hemolymph.
-Blood and its constituent parts (plasma, blood cells).
+Blood and its components (plasma, blood cells).

 Demonstration

-An experiment illustrating the pathways of movement of organic matter along the stem of a plant.
-Micropreparations "The structure of frog blood cells" and "The structure of human blood cells."
+An experiment illustrating the paths of movement of organic substances along a plant stem.
+Micropreparations “Structure of frog blood cells” and “Structure of human blood cells”.

-The role of excretion in the life of organisms.
-Excretion products from plants and animals.
-Isolation in plants.
-Isolation in animals.
-The main excretory systems in animals.
+The role of excretion in the life processes of organisms.
+Excretion products in plants and animals.
+Excretion in plants.
+Excretion in animals.
+Basic excretory systems in animals.
 Metabolism and energy.

 Topic 2.5.
 Support system (1 h)

 The importance of support systems in the life of organisms.
-Supporting systems of plants.
-Supporting systems of animals.
+Support systems of plants.
+Support systems of animals.

 Demonstration

 Skeletons of mammals.
 Bone cuts.
 Clam shells.
-Collection of insects.
+Collections of insects.

 Movement as the most important feature of animal organisms.
-The value of physical activity.
+The importance of physical activity.
 Mechanisms that ensure the movement of living organisms.

-The vital activity of the organism and its relationship with the environment.
+The vital activity of the organism and its connection with the environment.
 Regulation of vital processes of organisms.
 Irritability.
 Nervous system, structural features.
 Reflex, instinct.

 Topic 2.8.
 Reproduction (2h)

-The biological significance of reproduction.
-Breeding types.
-Asexual reproduction animals (division of protozoa, hydra budding).
+Biological significance of reproduction.
+Types of reproduction.
+Asexual reproduction animals (division of protozoa, budding of hydra).
 Asexual reproduction of plants.
 Sexual reproduction organisms.
-Features of sexual reproduction of animals.
+Features of sexual reproduction in animals.
 Reproductive organs.
 Sex cells.
 Fertilization.
 Sexual reproduction of plants.
 Pollination.
 Double fertilization.
-Fruit and seed formation.
+Formation of fruits and seeds.

 Demonstration